Sign In

 The production designer and their Art Department are responsible for creating the fictional world the film's characters inhabit, through design, construction and set decoration they build magical worlds and accurately recreate historical settings, often down to the minutest detail on the curtain runners.
 Members of the Art Department can be found working on features of all budgets, commercials, corporate videos, promos, TV dramas, digital content, fashion, short films and student films.
 On a large budget, the Art Department can be counted in the hundreds, while working on smaller budget TV shows or features the Art Department can comprise of 5 - 10 people.

-Ideally, the production designer begins work early on in the process; some designers can be involved months before the official pre-production period has even started!
-During this time they collaborate with the director to sketch out their vision, then turn that world into a physical reality after working through the script; breaking down the locations and sets as they go.
+Ideally, production designers begin work early on in the process; some designers can be involved months before the official pre-production period has even started!
+During this time they collaborate with the director to sketch out their vision, then prepare to turn that world into a physical reality after working through the script; breaking down the locations and sets as they go.
+The production designer and director decide whether to create that world in the studio or to build the sets into real locations or both.

 Production designers, art directors and set dressers come from a variety of backgrounds.
-Some start as PA’s and assistants working their way up through the department; others enter the film industry with a background in theatre set design or architecture.
-Some have degrees; others have a high school education.
-As with most departments, it’s work ethic and attitude that is so critical to attaining those entry-level roles.
+Some start as runners and assistants working their way up through the department; others enter the film industry from working in theatre set design.
+Some have degrees; others have GCSE’s.
+As with most departments, it’s work ethic and attitude that are so critical to attaining those entry level roles.

-WHAT ARE THE OTHER ROLES IN THE ART DEPARTMENT?
+WHAT ARE THE OTHER ROLES IN THE ART DEPARTMENT ON A UK PRODUCTION?

-The Art Department is often the largest below-the-line department in production.
-A film's budget will dictate how many of these positions are available on any given project, but on a film or tv show with a large budget you can expect to find the following positions:
+As you will see from the following roles the Art Department can be the largest below the line department in production.
+A films budget will dictate how many of these positions are available on any given project, but on a film with a large budget you can expect to find the following positions in Art Department, which includes set design and construction:

 Art Department: